 Sale of access rights

-All passenger and freight train operators who want to use to our network require a track access contract.
+All passenger and freight train operators who want to use our network require a track access contract.

 Our customer teams dealing with each train operator (TOC or FOC) lead the contractual negotiations and the sale of access rights with train operators on the contracts.